sayandipbera2004/Stylish-LCD-Text-Animations-with-Arduino/README.md

 - Programming and Electronics

 ## 📬 Feedback
 Have suggestions or ideas to enhance this project?
-Feel free to reach out or share your thoughts!
+Feel free to reach out or share your thoughts in the comments!

 ---
 **Made with ❤️ by Sayandip Bera**